 Indeed, the mechanics of how cocoa seeds and cuttings were spread around South America and thence to Southeast Asia and finally to West Africa are not well established.
 There is some evidence that for some of the chocolate spread around the world, devices similar to the “Wardian Box” were crucial to cocoa seedlings surviving long sea journeys.

 As Spanish and Portuguese aristocrats became more and more enamoured with drinking chocolate, cocoa supply couldn’t keep up.
 This was partly because demand was just too high, but things were made harder because of the devastation and deaths of the indigenous Amazonian tribes (by some estimates, over 80% of these tribes were destroyed).

 Entrepreneurial farmers, traders and landowners, including religious orders like the Jesuits and Dominicans, started to explore new locations to grow cocoa – and started to open “plantations” everywhere from Venezuela to southern Brazil in the early 1700s.

 Soon after, the Spanish started to look further afield – all the way to the Philippines in the 1660s, and then onto Indonesia, Sri Lanka and beyond.
 Finally, other colonial powers such as the British and the French saw local demand for drinking chocolate and started to plant cocoa in their colonies in the Caribbean (such as Jamaica, Trinidad, Tobago and Grenada).

 In almost all of these cases of cocoa expansion, it was grown as a key part of the slave trade.
-The expansion of cocoa farming went hand in fist with the expansion of slavery.
+The expansion of cocoa farming went hand in hand with the expansion of slavery.